nukata/little-scheme-in-typescript/README.md

     }
 ```

-Now the interpreter runs slightly (about 140%) faster than before.
+Now the interpreter runs slightly (about 1.4 times) faster than before.

 ## How to run